hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Determines the execution price for market order.

 **Why?** BUY uses Ask price, SELL uses Bid price (standard Forex convention).

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 22 begins our OpenTrade function, which handles the actual order execution.
+The function accepts an order type parameter that tells us whether we're buying or selling.
+We use a ternary operator to select the appropriate entry price: buy orders execute at the Ask price, which is the higher price where the market is willing to sell to you, while sell orders execute at the Bid price, which is the lower price where the market is willing to buy from you.
+We also retrieve the symbol's point value and digit precision, which we'll need for calculating stop loss and take profit levels."

 ```mql5
 //+------------------------------------------------------------------+